fllay/raspberrypiBLEesp32/README.md

 }
 ```

 After BLE server starts, the serial terninal will show that it is waiting for connection.
+It can be seen that the BLE MAC address is also shown in the terminal.
+This MAC address will be used later in python code for making a connection.
+In this example, the MAC address is `8C:AA:B5:8C:B7:1A`

 ![alt text](https://github.com/fllay/raspberrypiBLEesp32/blob/main/images/Screen%20Shot%202565-01-17%20at%2015.31.45.png?raw=true)